limako/rpi-arduino/_episodes/05-analog.md

 Why is one variable (led) defined above the setup function and another (pot) defined inside the loop function?

+> ## Try this:
+>
-What do you think will happen if you reverse which side is ground and which side is power?
+> What do you think will happen if you reverse which side is ground and which side is power?
 Make a prediction and try it out.
+{: .challenge}

 {% include links.md %}